Central Australian Aboriginal Media Association: History

-Origins and Imparja
+Radio

 In 1980, CAAMA originally established itself as a public radio station by two Aboriginal people and one "whitefella": Freda Glynn, Phillip Batty, and John Macumba.
 8KIN-FM was the first Aboriginal radio station.

 The success of the station quickly grew, leading its content to extend into music (country music and Aboriginal rock), call-ins, discussion, and news and current affairs.
-Broadcasts were made in six different languages, alongside English, and operated about fifteen hours every day.
+Broadcasts were made in six different languages, alongside English, and operated about 15 hours every day.
 Later expansions saw the station move into AM and short-wave broadcasts with educational programmes, live recordings of Aboriginal bands, and commercials for local Aboriginal products and services.
-In 1984, CAAMA started to produce a video newsletter to circulate to those communities without easy access to radio facilities.
+One of its popular programs was Green Bush, which played music on request from prisoners, and broadcast to remote communities, also acting as a kind of bulletin board or open telephone line among listeners.
+Filmmaker Warwick Thornton (son of Freda Glynn) worked as a DJ on the programme as a teenager.

+Video unit

+In 1983, CAAMA established a mobile video unit, which travelled to remote communities, "documenting vanishing worlds in real time".
+Thorton worked with the unit as a camera trainee, working alongside sound recordist David Tranter and filmmaker Rachel Perkins.

+Imparja Television

 CAAMA obtained its Regional Commercial Television Services licence in 1986 after concern was raised that Australia's first satellite (AUSSAT), which was set to bring commercial television to regional and remote sections of Australia, would have a detrimental impact on Aboriginal languages and cultures in Central Australia.
 CAAMA made a bid to obtain the licence being offered in 1985 via the Australian Broadcasting Tribunal Central Zone RCTS licence hearings process.
 CAAMA's bid was a symbolic act that was then taken seriously, as “the tribunal provided the arena for the articulation of national media policies at least nominally in support of the concerns of remote-living Aboriginal people”.
 In January 1988, the private commercial television station owned by CAAMA, Imparja, began broadcasting, servicing at least 100,000 viewers in Central Australia.

-Imparja had contributed to a visible increase of Aboriginal identity in the Australian media landscape.
+Imparja contributed to a visible increase of Aboriginal identity in the Australian media landscape.
 The station was crucial in developing content which attempted to maintain and sustain Aboriginal culture.
-One example included Nganampa-Anwernekenbe [Ours], the first entirely Indigenous language television programme, sub-titled in English and produced in Australia, which reflected Aboriginal culture through storytelling and unique performing and visual arts content.
-There were also cleanliness and anti-alcohol community service advertisements which aimed to promote a healthier lifestyle in a culturally appropriate and effective manner.
-A series of films independently created films about, or created by, Aboriginal people were created in 1991.
+The long-running Aboriginal culture and language documentary program series Nganampa Anwernekenhe (meaning "Ours" in the Pitjantjatjara and Arrernte languages) began in 1987.
+It comprised hundreds of 30-minute episodes, on which David Tranter was sound recordist and also directed a couple.
+Nearly 31 hours of the series' films are held on videocassette by AIATSIS.

-During the first few years of Imparja, CAAMA faced growing concerns from media activists that commercial programming would consume local content (Michaels 1984).
-Other concerns were raised of the lack of Aboriginal presence in Imparja's programming (Batty 1992) that, although Imparja was the largest television enterprise owned by Aboriginal people in Australia, only 10% its staff were Aboriginal (Ginsburg 1993); that some broadcasts reflected a lack of sufficient Aboriginal programming content; and others raised issues of broadcast quality.
+During the first few years of Imparja, CAAMA faced concerns from media activists that commercial programming would consume local content.
+Other concerns were raised of the lack of Aboriginal presence in Imparja's programming; although Imparja was the largest television enterprise owned by Aboriginal people in Australia, only 10% its staff were Aboriginal.
 American anthropologist Faye Ginsburg suggested in 1993 that the establishment of CAAMA and the spread of communications technology could threaten the relationship between generations and the respect for traditional knowledge.